acashjos/mobihelp-cordova/README.md

          specific language governing permissions and limitations
          under the License.
 -->
+**Update: 13 July 2015**

+**There is an official version available at https://github.com/freshdesk/mobihelp-phonegap .
+This is an unofficial version and will no longer be followed up**
 # Freshdesk Mobihelp -cordova wrapper plugin
 The plugin makes use of official Freshdesk's Mobihelp SDK v1.3.0 for android.
 It implements Javascript methodes to invoke the inbuilt SDK features.
 The plugin includes a copy of Mobihelp SDK and Android support library appcompat_v7.